KodeMunkie/imagetozxspec/doc/readme.md

 down instead of Humble Video and select the directory location of your machine's VLC install.
 Note you need to be using a version of VLC 3 or later and which matches your machine architecture (i.e. 32 or 64 bit).

-#### Not enough memory

-This information is left for legacy purposes - Image To ZX Spec is unlikely to run low on memory due to fixed sized buffers which earlier versions didn't use.
-Note: 32 bit machines are limited to about 700Mb-1.2GB.
-To increase the memory settings open a command prompt at the location of the jar file and type java -Xmx1500m Img2ZXSpec.jar where "1500" is the memory in megabytes.
-This should work but may be only useful for 64 bit machines that allow more process memory.

 #### What frame rate should the video be converted at?
 This rate may vary depending on how you are using the video - using the video